DecisiveAI/mdai-hub/USAGE/compliance_filtering/investigate_alerts.md

   <img alt="prometheus alerts" src="../../media/alert_query_graph.png" />
 </a>

-The result will validate the threshold of 5MB over a 6 min time window being surpassed.
+The result will validate the threshold of 5MB over a 6-minute time window being surpassed.

 ### Congrats!